Lokesh-100/hello-world/README.md

 # hello-world
 This is the first repository.
-Hi,this is lokesh.Exicting in learning the github things!!!
+Hi,this is lokesh.Exicted to learn github things!!!